libsdl-org/sdlwiki/SDL_rtf/FrontPage.md

 # SDL_rtf 2.0

+## Abandoned

+This library still builds with SDL3, but development on it has stopped, so we have left this as SDL_rtf 2.0.
+The original info remains, below.

+## SDL_rtf

 This library allows you to display simple Rich Text Format (RTF) files in SDL applications.

 The RTF format specification is available at [windows.net](https://interoperability.blob.core.windows.net/files/Archive_References/%5bMSFT-RTF%5d.pdf).